freeCodeCamp/chapter/README.md

 A lot of people know these tools, and they're proven to work well at scale.

 We will focus on building an open API first.
-Then developers can use the API to build their own mobile clients and voice interface clients.
+Then, developers can use the API to build their own mobile clients and voice interface clients.

 ## Development Setup